Tehmina124/CodeAlpha_Task3_File_Automation/README.md

 </div>

-The project demonstrates how Python can automate repetitive file-management tasks and provide users with a simple graphical interface through Streamlit.
+This project demonstrates how Python can be used to automate repetitive file-management tasks through a simple and interactive Streamlit application.

 ---